shie-ld/customer-segmentation/docs/docs.md

 Now that we know the attributes of each cluster, we can build personas around them.

-Being able to tell a story around your analysis is an important skill to have as a data scientist.
+Being able to tell a story around our analysis is an important skill to have as a data scientist.

-This will help your clients or stakeholders understand your findings more easily.
+This will help our clients or stakeholders understand your findings more easily.

 ### Cluster 0: The frugal spender